Monte9/iOS-portfolio-outdated/README.md

 ## Other resources-
 1. [CodePath University](https://codepath.com/): "Without CodePath, I would still be *trying* to learn swift from a physical book"
-2. [Slack](https://slack.com/): "Helping teams everywhere "Be less busy""
+2. [Slack](https://slack.com/): "Helping teams everywhere 'Be less busy'"
 3. [LiceCap](http://www.cockos.com/licecap/): "Gifs created with LiceCap"
 4.  [icons8](https://icons8.com/): "All the Icons You Need.
 Guaranteed."